A History of Festivities: The Story Behind Christmas Trees

 Artificial aluminum trees grew popular in the United States during the late 1950s through the 1960s.
 These shiny silver trees were somewhat extravagant, sometimes featuring lighting setups to shine different colors of light on the tree to give it different looks.
 These trees also faced a backlash when the popular cartoon A Charlie Brown Christmas came out which satirized the aluminum trees.
 This also lead to a love of “sad” real trees that might need a little more love.

 Cheerful Spirit offers beautiful Christmas trees in bottles as centerpieces and table decor to bring new traditions into your home.
 You can find trees that resemble traditional German trees from days of yore and shiny retro aluminum trees that work with your own decorations.
-Join us at Cheerful Spirit to find a beautiful piece of decoration for your home.
+Join us at Cheerful Spirit to find a beautiful decoration for your home.